Topics in this article include:

 Yet, the plants in the Allium genus, which includes approximately 500 species, including onions, garlic, shallots, leeks, scallion, and chives, contain numerous naturally occurring organosulfur compounds—which are natural sources from which glutathione is constructed within the body.

 The Allum genus also contains vitamins, minerals, and numerous supportive compounds which boost immune functions in a multitude of ways.
+For instance, onions are by far the richest dietary source of quercetin derivatives (highly recommended during a flu season).

-However, in an emergency, if this knowledge of garlic and onions (and other natural resources beneficial during times of an emergency) are not known or not readily available, then the use of NAC can be life saving—if the person is able to manage the intense purging of toxins from its administration.
+However, in an emergency, if this knowledge of garlic and onions (and other natural resources beneficial during times of an emergency) are not known or not readily available, then the use of the medical NAC can be life saving—if the person is able to manage the intense purging of toxins from its administration.

 Whole foods and herbs are the superior way to obtain any nutrient required for overall health.
+How to Increase Cellular Glutathione

 Isolated ingredients, especially when formulated in a lab, can quickly disturb your biological terrain when taken over extended periods, or taken in quantity, and will not be as wholesome or balanced as something designed by Nature for the human body.